- About >

 Potential comes with challenges

-The Programme for Government MMC Skills Action Plan recognises the potential of MMC.
-And along with that potential, comes an inherent challenge: the materials, products and workmanship incorporated into the building system involved, coupled with the required interfaces needed in MMC, currently do not yet have a long history of use.
+The Programme for Government and MMC Skills Action Plan published in 2025 recognises the potential of MMC.
+Along with that potential comes an inherent challenge: the materials, products, manufacturing processes and workmanship incorporated into the building system involved, coupled with the required interfaces needed in MMC, currently do not yet have a long history of use.
 Furthermore, they do not yet have dedicated standards.

-Technical Guidance Document (TGD) Part D*, The Housing Agency Guide for use of PW-CF2 Public Works Contract for Building Works Designed by the Contractor and Housing for All requires participating companies using MMC to have Agrément Certification through the NSAI.
+Technical Guidance Document (TGD) Part D 2013*, The Housing Agency Guide for use of PW-CF2 Public Works Contract for Building Works Designed by the Contractor, and Delivering Homes, Building Communities 2025 – 2030 Action Plan requires participating companies using MMC to have Agrément Certification through the NSAI.

 The construction industry has the willingness and capacity for MMC and is further developing its skillset, capability and knowledge to move to greater levels of mass production and operational excellence.